Fallsease/Bylaws/bylaws.md

 - House Manager: Brian McGrath
 - Secretary: Andrew Smith

-## Article I: The Bylaws

-### Section 1: Definition

-1. The following shall be known as the bylaws of the Psi Upsilon Fraternity, Epsilon Iota Chapter.

-### Section 2: Adoption

-1. These bylaws adopted 14 April, 2013 shall replace all previous bylaws and amendments of the Chapter.

 ### Section 3: Enactment

-1. Ratification of the bylaws shall be by a Class C vote.
-Bylaws may be changed by amendment or by bylaw convention.
-2. In case of dispute, the J-Board shall interpret the bylaws.
+1. In the event of dispute, the judicial board shall interpret the bylaws.
-3. A willful disobedience of these bylaws is grounds for fine or disciplinary action at the discretion of the Executive Committee.
+2. Willful disobedience of these bylaws is grounds for fine or disciplinary action at the discretion of the Judicial Board.
-4. All Chapter policies that are not amendments are only valid until the end of the academic year.
+3. All policy enacted by the chapter but not incorporated by these bylaws can be valid for no longer than one academic year.
-5. A bylaw may be suspended by a Class C vote, for a time period (specified in the motion) no greater than one (1) year.
+4. Any portion of the bylaws may be suspended by a Class C vote, for a time period specified in the motion no greater than one (1) year.

-### Section 4: Amendments
+### Section 4: Modification

+1. Errors in spelling, grammar, and the internal consistency of the bylaws can be changed without motion or vote, but only after the house is notified in a chapter meeting.
+2. The policies of these bylaws can only be altered by amendment or bylaws conversion.
-1. All motions of amendment must be in writing and seconded by two active members.
+3. Amendments must be proposed in writing and seconded by two active members.
-2. After the motion is made at a Chapter meeting, one (1) week shall pass before voting on the motion.
+4. Amendments can be voted on no sooner than one (1) week after its proposal.
-3. The motion must be ratified by a Class C vote.
+5. Amendments must be ratified by a Class C vote.
+6. Bylaws conversions must be submitted in writing and seconded by 4 active brothers.
+7. Bylaws conversions can be voted on no sooner than two (2) weeks after its proposal.
+8. Bylaws conversions must be ratified by a class C & D vote.

 ## Article II: Voting

-### Section 1: Franchisement
+### Section 1: Voting Power

-1. Only active brothers are allowed to vote
+1. All active brothers by default have one vote or one point of voting power.

-### Section 2: Rules

-1. All fractions are rounded up.
-All vote classes except D measure Yes votes.
-2. An absent brother abstains, unless they submit a proxy vote to the Archon prior to the vote.
+2. The total voting power of the house is the sum of the voting power of all voting members.

-### Section 3: Vote classes
+### Section 2: Vote Classes and Modifiers

-1. Class A - Majority of the active brotherhood.
+1. Class A - At least half of all possible voting power.
-2. Class B - Two-thirds of the active brotherhood.
+2. Class B - At least two-thirds of all possible voting power.
-3. Class C - Nine-tenths of the active brotherhood.
+3. Class C - At least ninety percent of all possible voting power.
-4. Class D - No more than five-percent negative votes of the active brotherhood.
+4. Class D - No more than five-percent of all voting power in the negative.
-5. Class E - Majority of the E-board (at least 4 out of 6 vote yes).
+5. Class E - Majority of the Executive board members' voting power.
-6. Class J – Majority of J-Board (at least 3 out of 5 vote yes).
+6. Class J – Majority of Judicial Board members' voting power.
-7. Class XJ – Two-Thirds majority of non-J-Board members.
+7. Class XJ – Judicial board members have no voting power.

-## Article III: Meetings

-### Section 1: General

-1. Regular Chapter meetings shall be held once a week during the fall-spring school year, subject to the discretion of the Archon.
-2. Meetings shall be run according to the general format described in Robert’s Rules of Order (revised), subject to the discretion of the President.
-3. Special meetings may be called at the written request of five (5) members or at the call of the Archon.

-### Section 2: Attendance
+### Section 3: Voting on Motions

-1. Inactive, honorary, and alumni brothers may attend any meetings, but may not vote.
-2. All non-members may be present at a Chapter meeting while it is in session.
-3. Quorum: two-thirds (2/3) of the active brotherhood must be present at a Chapter meeting to vote on any business.
-4. Attendance at Chapter meetings and rush functions is mandatory of the active brotherhood.
-5. Attendance shall be excused by a satisfactory excuse submitted to the Archon prior to the meeting.
-6. Any brother absent from a regular meeting or rush function without an excuse shall be fined fifteen (15) dollars, at the discretion of the Archon, to be collected by the Treasurer.
+1. The vote class for any motion not specified elsewhere in these bylaws will be at the discretion of the Archon who is advised to consult Robert's Rules.
+The Archon can be made to change the class of a motion by a Class B vote.
+If this occurs several times, each new vote class must be unique.
+2. All voting members can vote in the affirmative, the negative, or abstain from voting.
+3. Fractional votes, should they exist, do not round or truncate.
+4. The archon may vote on any motion at any time prior to the announcement of the results.
+5. If a voting member cannot be present to vote on a motion, they may tell their vote to the ARchon or divide their voting power among any number of other brothers.
+6. Anyone not present for a vote who has failed to do either of the above is assumed to have abstained.
-7. Tardiness to regular meetings is cause for a fine of fifteen (15) dollars to be imposed at the discretion of the Archon.
+7. The voting power of all abstaining absentee voters can be set to zero for the ongoing chapter meeting by a vote of at least two thirds majority of present voting power.
+In the event that the motion is integral to the survival of the chapter or otherwise time-sensitive, this can be done at the discretion of the Archon.

-8. The Archon or a Class A vote shall grant the validity of an excuse.
+### Section 4: Voting in Elections

+1. Elections are run using approval voting.
+As such, all voters may vote for any number of candidates, including all or none of them.
+2. The chair of an election may vote at any time prior to the announcement of the results of the vote.
+3. All candidates are assumed to vote for themselves and only themselves unless they specify otherwise.
+4. If a voting member cannot be present to vote in an election, they may tell their vote to the archon in advance or divide their voting power among any number of other brothers.
+5. Anyone not present for a vote who has failed to do either is assumed to vote for all candidates.
+6. Fractional votes, should they exist, do not round or truncate.
+7. The candidate who receives at least half of all possible voting power, more votes than all other candidates, and for whom the difference between them and the candidate with the second votes being at least one is the winner.
+8. If an election does not produce a winner, all candidates who received less than a majority of voting power will be removed from the election and return to the chapter meeting.
+A new vote will then be held after some discussion.
+If this vote still does not produce a winner, the tied candidates will each be given a few more minutes to speak to the brotherhood, after which a runoff election will be held between all tied members.
+9. In a runoff election, all present voting members will cast their vote for one candidate.
+They cannot abstain and absent brothers have no voting power.
+The winner is the candidate who receives the most votes.
+Ties will be settled by a suitable random method, such as a coin or die.

-## Article IV: Membership
+## Article III: Membership

 ### Section 1: Organization